jg-digital-media/jgdm-woocommerce-selectors/README.md

 This document contains the out of the box ID, class and other selectors that I've identified should be used to customise the appearance of your WooCommerce Shop.

 If any of these don't work if you notice anything I might have missed let me know via a pull request and I'll look at the problem.  :)

+Simply copy the groups of selectors from the specified pages below and add them to your theme.

 <a id="#document-navigation"></a>